openshift-kni/eco-gotests/tests/cnf/ran/README.md

 - `ECO_CNF_RAN_BMC_USERNAME`: Username used for the Redfish API.
 - `ECO_CNF_RAN_BMC_PASSWORD`: Password used for the Redfish API.
 - `ECO_CNF_RAN_BMC_HOSTS`: IP address (without the leading `https://`) used for the Redfish API.
 Can be comma separated, but only the first host IP will be used.
+- `ECO_CNF_RAN_BMC_TIMEOUT`: Timeout in the form of a Go duration string to use when connecting to the Redfish API.
+Defaults to 15s which should usually be plenty.

 #### Power management inputs